 Positions of the planets this month

-Venus: The sister planet can also be seen within the constellation of Scorpius.
-Just like Mercury which is nearby, the planet can only be seen at dawn and dusk.
+Venus: The sister planet can be seen in the constellation of Sagittarius.
+Just like Mercury, Venus can only be seen at dawn and dusk.

 Mars: The red planet can be seen in the constellation of Leo.